vishal-vinayagam/vishal-vinayagam/README.md

-# Hi there, I'm Vishal Vinayagam! 👋
+# Hi there, I'm Vishal! 👋

 Welcome to my GitHub profile!
 I'm a **BCA student** at **Terfs Academy College (Face Prep Campus)** in Tiruppur, India.
 With a passion for **problem-solving**, **UI/UX design**, and **game development**, I aim to build innovative solutions and contribute to impactful projects.